bhaaskara/GCP/GCP_Concepts.md

 GCP -> Project -> Acitvity

 # Vulnerability report
-To see vulnerabilities, compliance, threats in a rpoject Console -> security command centre
+To see vulnerabilities, compliance, threats in a project Console -> security command centre